openstack/nova/doc/source/admin/configuration/schedulers.rst

 AvailabilityZoneFilter
 ----------------------

+.. deprecated:: 24.0.0 (Xena)

+   The functionality of this filter has been replaced by :ref:`availability-zones-with-placement`.

 Filters hosts by availability zone.
-You must enable this filter for the scheduler to respect availability zones in requests.

 Refer to :doc:`/admin/availability-zones` for more information.